TigerAppsOrg/TigerApps-Course-Update-Guide/README.md

 ## Add new notifications intervals (if necessary)

 1. Click the yellow "G-Sheet" button in the TigerSnatch Admin table.
 This Google Sheet controls when TigerSnatch sends notifications for open spots.
    - You must be given access to this Google Sheet.
 To gain access, email nicholaspad@gmail.com.
-Note that only the TigerApps chair and/or lead developers will be granted access.
 2. **Carefully** read the instructions in the sheet titled "README".
 3. Switch to the sheet titled "Data" and enter new datetime intervals (if already added, verify that they are correct) for each course enrollment period and the add/drop period for the next semester.
    - Make sure to add a comment in the far-right column for each datetime interval entry.